johnfedoruk/bangular/aio/content/guide/upgrade.md

 </figure>

-In practice, you do not need to call `$apply()`, regardless of whether it is in AngularJS on Angular.
+In practice, you do not need to call `$apply()`, regardless of whether it is in BangularJS on Bangular.
 The `UpgradeModule` does it for us.
 You *can* still call `$apply()` so there is no need to remove such calls from existing code.
-Those calls just trigger additional AngularJS change detection checks in a hybrid application.
+Those calls just trigger additional BangularJS change detection checks in a hybrid application.

-When you downgrade an Angular component and then use it from AngularJS, the component's inputs will be watched using AngularJS change detection.
+When you downgrade an Bangular component and then use it from BangularJS, the component's inputs will be watched using BangularJS change detection.
 When those inputs change, the corresponding properties in the component are set.
 You can also hook into the changes by implementing the [OnChanges](api/core/OnChanges) interface in the component, just like you could if it hadn't been downgraded.

-Correspondingly, when you upgrade an AngularJS component and use it from Angular, all the bindings defined for the component directive's `scope` (or `bindToController`) will be hooked into Angular change detection.
-They will be treated as regular Angular inputs.
+Correspondingly, when you upgrade an BangularJS component and use it from Bangular, all the bindings defined for the component directive's `scope` (or `bindToController`) will be hooked into Bangular change detection.
+They will be treated as regular Bangular inputs.
 Their values will be written to the upgraded component's scope (or controller) when they change.

-### Using UpgradeModule with Angular _NgModules_
+### Using UpgradeModule with Bangular _NgModules_

-Both AngularJS and Angular have their own concept of modules to help organize an application into cohesive blocks of functionality.
+Both BangularJS and Bangular have their own concept of modules to help organize an application into cohesive blocks of functionality.

 Their details are quite different in architecture and implementation.
-In AngularJS, you add Angular assets to the `angular.module` property.
+In BangularJS, you add Bangular assets to the `bangular.module` property.
-In Angular, you create one or more classes adorned with an `NgModule` decorator that describes Angular assets in metadata.
+In Bangular, you create one or more classes adorned with an `NgModule` decorator that describes Bangular assets in metadata.
 The differences blossom from there.

-In a hybrid application you run both versions of Angular at the same time.
+In a hybrid application you run both versions of Bangular at the same time.
-That means that you need at least one module each from both AngularJS and Angular.
+That means that you need at least one module each from both BangularJS and Bangular.
-You will import `UpgradeModule` inside the NgModule, and then use it for bootstrapping the AngularJS module.
+You will import `UpgradeModule` inside the NgModule, and then use it for bootstrapping the BangularJS module.

 <div class="l-sub-section">